'Devastating': Boston Police Officer Dies of Coronavirus Complications

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.

-Sixty-five Boston police officers had tested positive for COVID-19, the disease caused by the coronavirus, as of Sunday, along with nine of the department's civilian workers, according to The Boston Globe,

-Gov. Charlie Baker spoke about the officer's death during a news conference on Cape Cod Tuesday.
+"We lost a hero today to this virus," Mayor Marty Walsh said Tuesday, adding his death is a reminder of the courage all first responders and front-line workers are showing during the coronavirus pandemic.

-"My heart, and I think everybody's heart, goes out to him," Baker said, as well as others in uniform.
+"My heart, and I think everybody's heart, goes out to him," Gov. Charlie Baker added.

 He said police officers' jobs are made much more complicated by the virus, as do those of all "essential workers" on the front lines of the coronavirus pandemic, from police officers and bus drivers to supermarket and social workers.